 At the heart of the exhibition was humanity; colonized, regulated, oppressed, fleeing or dreaming humanity.
 With great humor, empathy and poetry Kentridge’s works show how human beings navigate the world, and how much we are marked by and subject to mappings, concepts of time and ideology.

-William Kentridge – Thick Time was organized in collaboration with Whitechapel Gallery, London, Museum der Moderne Salzburg and The Whitworth Art Gallery, Manchester.
+The exhibition William Kentridge – Thick Time was organized in collaboration with Whitechapel Gallery, London, Museum der Moderne Salzburg and The Whitworth Art Gallery, Manchester.

 C. L. Davids Fond og Samling has supported the exhibition.